nattycoder/GDSC-ENETCOM-CYBERSECURITY-DEPARTMENT/Sessions/Session-2/session2.md

         <br>
         So, as we'll be working on free VPNs, let's check this website, <a href="https://www.vpnbook.com/">vpnbook</a>.
         <br>
-        Go to <b>OpenVPN</b> section, and then pick a VPN server of your choice and install it, in the session we used this one:
+        Go to <b>OpenVPN</b> section, and then pick a VPN server of your choice and install it, in the session, we used this one:
         <br>
         <table>
             <tr>